-^{}The maximum GFA is applicable regardless of the number of businesses in a location.
+The maximum GFA is applicable regardless of the number of businesses in a location.
+For Type 1 properties, the home-based business must be in the primary dwelling unit.

 3. Vehicle Trips

 The existing regulations allow a home-based business a maximum of five return vehicle trips per day.
 The proposed update maintains five return vehicle trips per day for Type 1; however, increases vehicle trips for Type 2 to eight and up to ten return vehicle trips for Type 3.
 The increase for Type 2 and Type 3 was proposed as a way of accommodating most businesses.